 They know how much I love to run and

 be active.
-They
+They know how much

 I enjoy the company of children.
 Each